 Here’s the crazy part: the deductible is exactly the same.
 No joke!
 We have the exact same deductible, but we pay almost $400 less per year.
 That’s $33 each month.
-I know that $33 is not a ton of money, but if you add it up to other savings then it helps you save some serious bucks!
+I know that $33 is not a ton of money, but if you add it up to other savings then it helps you save some serious cash.

 Next time you have 20 minutes, sit down and get a quote from 3-4 insurance companies.
 Sometimes you can even save more if you bundle your home and auto insurance together.
 By simply shopping around for insurance each year, you’re bound to cut back on your budget.

-I love picking up lunch for myself, however I don’t make it a habit.
+Can I be honest here?
+Lunch out is one of my guilty pleasures.
+I love picking up lunch for myself, however, I don’t make it a habit.
 Why?
 Because spending $5-10 for lunch even three times a week can be extremely costly.
-You could save HUNDREDS of dollars each month by simply bringing your lunch to work.
+You could save hundreds each month by simply bringing your lunch to work.

 To help make bringing lunch to work a no-brainer, consider preparing your lunches in advance.
 Take time on Sunday to prep and pack lunches for the entire week.
 This makes it easy to grab your lunch and go in the morning.
-Another option is to make dinner and immediately pack yourself leftovers for lunch BEFORE you serve anyone.
+Another option is to make dinner and immediately pack yourself leftovers for lunch before you serve anyone.
 This is exactly what we do for my husband!

 5. Memberships and Subscriptions

 What other memberships or subscriptions could you cancel?
-If you have any magazines, you can most likely read those online for FREE through your local library!
+If you have any magazines, you can most likely read those online for free through your local library.
 Take a look at any of these extra costs and ask yourself if they are really necessary.
 Are they worth the extra money that you could be saving or using to pay off debt?
 Be honest with yourself!